 You’re probably wondering if you should choose a cruise to Lan Ha Bay or Halong Bay.
 They are very similar so it can be difficult to decide which one to visit.

 Halong Bay is actually quite close to mainland Vietnam so you’ll arrive in the bay rather quickly after boarding your boat.
 There is also fierce competition between the hundreds of cruise companies operating in Halong Bay so cruise prices are cheaper and, in general, the cruises are for only 1 night.
-So Halong Bay is a great choice if you have limited time in Vietnam or if you’re working with on a tight budget then a Halong Bay Cruise may be right for you.
+So Halong Bay is a great choice if you have limited time in Vietnam or if you’re working with on a tight budget.

 We have covered some of our favorite Halong Bay cruises in another post on our site.